jflamy/owlcms4/docs/FlagsPictures.md

 - Athlete pictures are expected to be in JPEG format.
 They can be stored under the `.jpg` (preferred) or .jpeg extension.

-- Due to the presence of the picture, the font size for the last name is slightly smaller and the flag is moved.
+- Due to the presence of the picture, the font size for the last name is slightly smaller and the flag is moved to the center section.

 - The picture should be edited and saved to a small size (100KB).
-They are saved in the `local/pictures` folder (see below for the conventions)
+Pictures are saved in the `local/pictures` folder (see below for the conventions)

-  > Because of the size of pictures, you should NOT use this feature for cloud-based deployments.
+  > Because of the size of pictures you should NOT use pictures when running in the cloud.
 Under the current very simple implementation you will run out of memory.

 - The picture should be named using the *Membership* number of the athlete.
 This will allow you to create a folder with all the pictures of the athletes in a federation and reuse it.